morph-labs/morph-python-sdk/README.md

 # Install in development mode with dev dependencies
 uv pip install -e ".[dev]"

-# To also include Computer SDK for development
+# Computer SDK extras have been removed
-uv pip install -e ".[dev,computer]"
 ```

 ### Configuration